-Grants for projects within the United States
+Eligibility and Criteria for projects within the United States

 The numbers of hungry people in the United States continue to swell despite widespread civil society efforts to feed the hungry through food banks, food pantries, soup kitchens and other direct service programs.
 Reduced social spending by the government, an outdated minimum wage, growing numbers of working poor, persistent unemployment and other structural issues can be bandaged with feeding programs, but not cured.
-Eligible organizations are those that work in one or more of the traditional five areas and fit the following criteria:

-B.Organizations whose strategies, activities and outcomes do not sufficiently attempt to address root causes of hunger will not be eligible for funding.
-Exceptions to this are:
+Organizations whose strategies, activities and outcomes do not sufficiently attempt to address root causes of hunger will not be eligible for funding.

 Proposals do not need to fit neatly into one of these five areas, but may include activities in multiple areas.

-5. Education and Interpretation:
+- Education and Interpretation

 Applicants must follow these steps to submit a grant application to the Presbyterian Hunger Program:

-- If your Letter of Inquiry results in an invitation to submit a proposal, you will be sent a link to the Online Application and submit an application.
+- If your Letter of Inquiry results in an invitation to submit a proposal, you will be sent a link to the Online Application to submit an application.
 Mailed or emailed proposals will not be accepted.
 (Applications will only be accepted from groups invited to submit.)